Last Samurai Standing: Live-action drama

 Netflix announced the production of a Last Samurai Standing series, starring Junichi Okada, who also served as co-executive producer and action choreographer.
 Michihito Fujii and Kento Yamaguchi are its writer and director, produced by Office Shirous.
-About his multi-role in the drama, Okada said “When Netflix executive producer Mr. Takahashi reached out to me, I was still acting in historical dramas.
+About his multi-role in the drama, Okada said "When Netflix executive producer Mr. Takahashi reached out to me, I was still acting in historical dramas.
 Back then, I was already thinking of ways to make this genre a hit, not just in Japan, but all over the world.
 I saw their potential for action, drama, social commentary, and entertainment, but I knew they could be taken further.
-That’s when I came across Imamura’s novel.
-It was written in a way that modern audiences could enjoy, and I was excited about the idea of adapting it”.
+That's when I came across Imamura's novel.
+It was written in a way that modern audiences could enjoy, and I was excited about the idea of adapting it".
 The series started streaming on November 13, 2025 with Junichi Okada as protagonist Shujiro Saga; Riho Yoshioka as Shujiro's wife, Shino; Yumia Fujisaki as Futaba Katsuki; Kaya Kiyohara as Iroha Kinugasa; Taichi Saotome as Shikura Adashino; Yuya Endo as Sansuke Gion; Masahiro Higashide as Kyojin Tsuge; Shota Sometani as Kocha Kamuy; Hiroshi Tamaki as Ukyo Kikuomi; Takayuki Yamada as Jinbe Ando; Kairi Jo as Shinjiro Sayama; Wataru Ichinose as Raizo Tachibana; Hideaki Itō as Bukotsu Kanjiya; Yasushi Fuchikami as Sakura; and Enju, played by Kazunari Ninomiya.

 Reception

 Aki Nakano of Kodansha Comic Plus finds the Last Samurai Standing manga adaptation of Shōgo Imamura's novel a gruesome, vividly rendered death game set in the chaotic early Meiji period, with a great sense of pacing and mesmerizing characters.
 Zen Narita, in a review for Da Vinci News, praised Katsumi Tatsuzawa's manga art, describing them as "moment-to-moment", facial expressions and physical movements of the characters in battle as "dynamic and enjoyable."

+The series was included in the American Library Association's 2025 Best Graphic Novels for Adults list.